 the beauty and power of comme des garçons spring/summer 12

-Comme des Garçons spring/summer 12 was a conceptual, original, and awe-inspiringly beautiful collection that left editors reeling.
-Ahead of Rei Kawakubo's honoring at the annual Met Gala, we take a look back.
+Comme des Garçons spring/summer 12 was a conceptual, original and awe-inspiringly beautiful collection that left editors reeling.
+Ahead of Rei Kawakubo's honouring at the annual Met Gala, we take a look back.

-One of the most memorable collections of her career, the 33 look collection featured all-white dresses filled with the powerful emotions of life's most important milestones; birth, christenings, marriage, death, and transcendence.
-"To me, it represented the beauty of ceremonies, between life and death," said Edward Enninful, i-D's consultant fashion director.
+One of the most memorable collections of her career, the 33 look collection featured all-white dresses filled with the powerful emotions of life's most important milestones; birth, christenings, marriage, death and transcendence.
+"To me, it represented the beauty of ceremonies, between life and death," said Edward Enninful, i-D's Consultant Fashion Director.
 Traditionally these landmark moments are draped in ceremonial robes and distinct rituals.
-As a result, many of Kawakubo's ensembles incorporated the q satin of a wedding dress or the lace of a christening gown.
-While other designs were more oblique, such as a reference to a body laid out in white flowers or the pointy-headed shrouds worn by church dignitaries during Seville's Semana Santa.
+As a result, many of Kawakubo's ensembles incorporated the duchesse satin of a wedding dress or the lace of a christening gown.
+While other designs were more oblique, such as a reference to a body laid out in white flowers, or the pointy-headed shrouds worn by church dignitaries during Seville's Semana Santa.